 The major weapon category is an attribute category that is in quadrant 2 (IPA method) and the "one-dimensional" category (Kano method).
 Aspects in this area must be looked for to compete with opponents and maintain a strong performance.
-This category has five attributes: tool price based on the machine's capabilities (X2), strong material for conventional fiber machines (X8), easy maintenance for conventional fiber machines (X9), easy handling of leftover rods (X14), and easy to move conventional fiber machine position (X16).
+This category has five attributes: tool price based on the machine's capabilities (X2), strong material for conventional fiber machines (X8), easy maintenance for conventional fiber machines (X9), and easy to move conventional fiber machine (X16).